nemesida-waf/waf-bypass/README.md

 - <code>'--threads'</code> (<code>--threads=15</code>) - option allows to specify the number of parallel scan threads (default is <code>10</code>).

 - <code>'--timeout'</code> (<code>--timeout=10</code>) - option allows to specify a request processing timeout in sec. (default is <code>30</code>).

+- <code>'--json'</code> - an option that allows you to display the result of the work in JSON format.